 They seek to eliminate unnecessary check-in meetings and endless email chains by allowing for greater collaboration within a specific workflow or project, so you have all the information you need right on the project board, not buried in your inbox.

 What project management tool is best for small businesses?

-No two small businesses are alike, and neither are any two project management apps.
+No two small businesses are alike, and neither are any two project management tools.
 It might take some trial and error to find the best productivity software for your team, so why not start with the free stuff?